Efficient Dual-domain Image Dehazing with Haze Prior Perception: Experiments

 \subsection{Ablation Studies}

 We first evaluate the individual and combined contributions of HAFM, MGAM, and PCGB to verify their effectiveness and complementarity.
-Next, we perform ablation studies by modifying each module independently while keeping the rest of the architecture fixed.
+Ablation studies are then conducted by modifying each module independently while keeping the rest of the architecture fixed.
 All models are trained on the ITS dataset and evaluated on SOTS-Indoor under the same conditions as the final model.
-Since PCGB targets the limitations of dark channel priors in outdoor scenes, we additionally validate its performance on SOTS-Outdoor using a model trained on the OTS dataset.
-Finally, attention map visualizations are used to demonstrate the corrective effect of PCGB.
+Since PCGB targets the limitations of dark channel priors in outdoor scenes, we also validate its performance on SOTS-Outdoor using a model trained on the OTS dataset.
+Finally, attention map visualizations are provided to demonstrate the corrective effect of PCGB.